Table 3.10-1. The Duke criteria for diagnosis of infective endocarditis modified by the European Society of Cardiology (2023)

 1) Blood cultures positive for IE:

-a) Typical microorganisms consistent with IE from 2 separate blood cultures: Viridans-group streptococci, Streptococcus gallolyticus (formerly bovis), HACEK group, Staphylococcus aureus; or community-acquired enterococci in the absence of a primary focus; or
+a) Typical microorganisms consistent with IE from 2 separate blood cultures: viridans group streptococci, Streptococcus gallolyticus (formerly S bovis), HACEK group, Staphylococcus aureus, Enterococcus faecalis; or

-b) Microorganisms consistent with IE from persistently positive blood cultures: ≥2 positive blood cultures of samples drawn >12 h apart or all of 3 or a majority of ≥4 separate cultures of blood (with first and last samples drawn ≥1 h apart); or
+b) Microorganisms consistent with IE from persistent positive blood cultures: ≥2 positive blood cultures of samples drawn >12 h apart; or all of 3 or a majority of ≥4 separate blood cultures (first and last drawn ≥1 h apart); or

 c) Single positive blood culture for Coxiella burnetii or phase I IgG antibody titer >1:800.